Faeq-F/Faeq-F/README.md

-🖖, I’m Faeq.
+🖖 Hello, I’m Faeq.
-I'm a tech enthusiast who's interested in software development.
+I'm an aspiring software developer who is currently studying computer science at a sixth-form.
 I mostly work with Python and Javascript but I’m currently learning C++.
 To reach me, contact me at faeqfaisal@hotmail.co.uk